 He couldn’t.
 Well, he couldn’t speak.
 He just looked at her.
 So beautiful.
 He wanted to dive into her eyes, get beyond them.
 Get rid of this ridiculous shell called body, get into her soul and, yes, fly away.
 Sure.
 Her eyes looked somehow angry, he immediately felt guilty.

 The old man moved towards them.
 He had a field glass on his left eye.
 He came close to Bill and inspected him thoroughly.
 His appearance changed from an old man to something else.
 It looked like a very angry animal, hungry, relentless, gutted.
 Bill trembled with fear.
 He felt again naked, felt like a pupil with a cheat sheet.
 Joan just stood aside and watched.
-After a couple of minutes The old man left for the tables in the centre.
-Joan again took his hand, walked towards white blanket.
+After a couple of minutes the old man left for the tables in the centre.
+Joan again took his hand, walked towards a white blanket.
 She also took the other hand and slowly moved Bill so he laid on his back.
 She coverd both of them with a very large cover.
 Bill felt her weight in him, felt how she once more buried her head on his chest.

 „I can hear your heart beating.
 It tells me something.
 You know?“